abishekdharshan/docswalletconnect/docs/build-on-zero/deploy-smart-contract-to-zero.md

 ### Set up plugins

-To make Hardhat compatible with the Zero Network, add zkSync's plugins to Hardhat's configuration file.
+To make Hardhat compatible with the ZERϴ Network, add zkSync's plugins to Hardhat's configuration file.

 The main plugin you will need is [@matterlabs/hardhat-zksync](https://docs.zksync.io/build/tooling/hardhat/hardhat-zksync).
 It incapsulates all the necessary plugins and provides convenient methods to access them.